-However, estimation results obtained by our methods are not satisfactory as shown in Table 2.
+However, estimation results obtained by our methods are not satisfactory as shown in Table 3.
 For fair comparison, we set the number of transmitted packets to be 200 in all cases.
-By clustering the data set in our method, several measurement data was excluded.
+By clustering the data set in our method, several measurement data were excluded.
 Then, the used measurement data was not sufficient to obtain the reliable result.
 In our examination, about 7% of collected data (628 packets out of $200 \times 46 = 9200$ packets) was unused.
-Since our current clustering method is computationally intensive, online calculation is not impossible to adaptively increase the number of sample data.
-We need more research on this aspect.
+Since our current clustering method is computationally intensive, online calculation is impossible to adaptively increase the number of